 The Restless Cabal Strategy Guide in Crucible of Storms Raid

 Welcome to our encounter guide for The Restless Cabal in the Crucible of Storms raid.
-Here, you will first find a quick breakdown by role following by a detailed strategy to defeat The Restless Cabal.
+Here, you will first find a quick breakdown by role followed by a detailed strategy to defeat The Restless Cabal.

 The fight against the Restless Cabal features "phases" that are based on which relic is currently active and which boss is holding which relic.
 The raid will have to plan on the order that they wish to take the relics in, as otherwise a bad combination could lead to a quick wipe.